MJousse/MJousse.github.io/README.md

-Code for a personal academic website.
+Code for a personal github academic website.

 Run locally with Docker